Tallwave/guidelines/swift-style-guide.md

 ## Code Organization

-Utilizing the following comments below to organize your code contributes to a more readable and maintanable code base.
-(Each comment is followed by its use case.)
+Follow the guidelines below to make your codebase more readable and maintainable: (Each comment is followed by its use case.)

 `// MARK:` Group methods with similar functionality